Heart Attack Risk Factors & Warning Signs

 - Symptomatic Carotid Arterial Disease

-- Discomfort in other areas, such as the arms, back, neck, jaw or stomach
+- Discomfort in the Upper Body- this can include pain or discomfort in one or both arms, back, neck, jaw or stomach.

 - Indigestion or gastric fullness that is not relieved by antacids.

 - Other signs can include cold sweats, nausea, or becoming suddenly light-headed.

 - Ask to be taken to an Accredited Chest Pain Center, like Northside Hospital